taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded.md

-## DOM XSS in AngularJS expression with angle brackets and doubt quotes HTML-encoded
+## DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded

 ### Objective:
 - This lab contains a DOM-based cross-site scripting vulnerability in a AngularJS expression within the search functionality.